Intrinsic Dimension Estimation Using Wasserstein Distances

 We propose a new estimator, based on distances between probability distributions, as well as provide rigorous, finite sample guarantees for the quality of the novel procedure.
 Recall that if $\mu, \nu$ are two measures on a metric space $(M, d_M)$, then the Wasserstein-$p$ distance between $\mu$ and $\nu$ is

 where $\Gamma(\mu, \nu)$ is the set of all couplings of the two measures.
 If $M \subset \rr^D$, then there are two natural metrics to put on $M$: one is simply the restriction of the Euclidean metric to $M$ while the other is the geodesic metric in $M$, i.e., the minimal length of a curve in $M$ that joins the points under consideration.
 In the sequel, if the metric is simply the Euclidean metric, we leave the Wasserstein distance unadorned to distinguish it from the intrinsic metric.
 For a thorough treatment of such distances, see \cite{villani2008optimal}.
-We recall that the Holder integral probability metric (Holder IPM) is given by
+We recall that the H{\"o}lder integral probability metric (H{\"o}lder IPM) is given by

-where $C_B^\beta(\Omega)$ is the Holder ball defined in the sequel.
-When $p = \beta = 1$, the classical result of Kantorovich-Rubinstein says that these distances agree.
+where $C_B^\beta(\Omega)$ is the H{\"o}lder ball defined in the sequel.
+When $p = \beta = 1$, the classical result of Kantorovich-Rubinstein says that the Wasserstein and H{\"o}lder distances agree.
 It has been known at least since \cite{dudley1969speed} that if a space $M$ has dimension $d$, $\pp$ is a measure with support $M$, and $P_n$ is the empirical measure of $n$ independent samples drawn from $\pp$, then $W_1^M(P_n, \pp) \asymp n^{- \frac 1d}$.
 More recently, \cite{weed2019sharp} has determined sharp rates for the convergence of this quantity for higher order Wasserstein distances in terms of the intrinsic dimension of the distribution.
-Below, we find sharp rates for the convergence of the empirical measure to the population measure with respect to the Holder IPM: if $\beta < \frac d2$, then $d_\beta(P_n, \pp) \asymp n^{- \frac \beta d}$ and if $\alpha > \frac d2$ then $d_\beta(P_n, \pp) \asymp n^{- \frac 12}$.
+Below, we find sharp rates for the convergence of the empirical measure to the population measure with respect to the H{\"o}lder IPM: if $\beta < \frac d2$, then $d_\beta(P_n, \pp) \asymp n^{- \frac \beta d}$ and if $\beta > \frac d2$ then $d_\beta(P_n, \pp) \asymp n^{- \frac 12}$.
 These sharp rates are intuitive in that convergence to the population measure should only depend on the intrinsic complexity (i.e. dimension) without reference to the possibly much larger ambient dimension.